 Almost like talking to your nephew, keep the conversation positive, and give an impression of working in the long-term.
-As an older job seeker, you have a lot of useful experience, and that is something to be proud of.
+As an older job seeker, you have a lot of useful experience, something to be proud of.
 Don’t be shy about mentioning the number of years you’ve worked at each place.

-"look at all that I’ve done"
+"look at everything that I’ve done"

 way, but rather in a

-Start Writing Blogs On Current Topics
+Start Writing Blogs on Current Topics

-The most common assumption about people job hunting after 50 years of age is that they most probably would have failed to keep pace with time.
+The most common assumption about people job hunting after 50 years of age is that they probably would have failed to keep pace with time.
 Employers naturally think you must have missed the bus leading to technological advancement and transformation in lifestyle.

 Although all generalizations are wrong, that’s how it is in the market today.
 Hence, starting a blog becomes that much handier if you cover current topics and significant advances in the field of your interest.

-Consider Part-Time Jobs As An Option
+Consider Part-Time Jobs as an Option

-Hence, by being unenthusiastic about part-time runs isn’t progressive.
+Hence, being unenthusiastic about part-time runs isn’t progressive.
 Instead, you’re missing out on an opportunity by harboring doubt regarding them.